oci-landing-zones/oci-landing-zone-operating-entities/blueprints/multi-oe/design/readme.md

 &nbsp;

-In terms of connectivity, the following diagram presents how the OCI Open LZ connects with on-premises and/or other cloud service providers.
+In terms of connectivity, the following diagram presents how the blueprint connects with on-premises and/or other cloud service providers.

 &nbsp;